AustinBearden/PhysicsFoosball/README.md

 Project 1:

   Model the movement of a ball in 3D space.
-Takel the problem twice.
+Tackle the problem twice.
 Each time with a different approach

      Approach 1: Write the program in .js and use a fullfledged physics engine to model the movements